elevien/math50_2025/exams.md

 The midterm will cover Units 1, 2 and 3.
 Here are some things you absoutely need to know

-- Distributions: Bernoulli and Normal
+- Know distributions: Bernoulli, Uniform and Normal
 - How to calculate conditional probability, marginal probability, expectations given a probability distribtion.
+Same with expectations/conditional expectations.
 - How to estimate probabilities of sums using the CLT.
 You will be given a table if needed.
 - Know the rules for manipulating Normal random variables (adding them, multiplying by constants)
-- Be able to identify whether data is normal based on visual inspection.
+- Be able to identify whether data is normal based on visual inspection or quantiles
+- Basic concepts of statistical inference: Sample distribution, bias, consistency.
+Be able to tell if estimator is biased
+- Basics ideas of regression modeling: Assumptions, relationship between covariance, correlations, R-squared.
+Derive formula for these.
 - In terms of Python, you need to know enough syntax to identify what a line or two of codes does.
 I will NOT ask about plotting syntax or dataframes.
 I may ask about
   - Basic logic: If statements and for loops
   - How to generate random numbers using ``np.random.choice`` and ``np.random.normal``.